KSCxProtocol/Discord_EtherScan-bot/README.md

 node bot.js
 Invite the bot to your Discord server.

-In your Discord server, use the command !getTransactions <ETH_ADDRESS> to fetch recent Ethereum transactions for the specified address.
+In your Discord server, use the command :
+ - !getTransactions <ETH_ADDRESS>  ( to fetch recent Ethereum transactions for the specified address ).

 ## Example